Macau Day Trip - Photo 1

 Macau Day Trip

-On this day trip to Macau, you'll discover a blend of Portuguese colonial architecture and the atmosphere of Las Vegas.
+On this day trip to Macau, you'll experience a blend of Portuguese colonial architecture and the atmosphere of Las Vegas.
 Macau Day Trip.

 • 12 hours

-On this day trip to Macau, you'll discover a blend of Portuguese colonial architecture and the atmosphere of Las Vegas.
+On this day trip to Macau, you'll experience a blend of Portuguese colonial architecture and the atmosphere of Las Vegas.

 Macau Day Trip

-At the scheduled time, we will pick you up from your hotel in Hong Kong and travel by road to Macau, a Portuguese colony until 1999.
+We will pick you up from your hotel in Hong Kong and travel by road to Macau, a former Portuguese colony until 1999.

-Next, we will visit the statue of Kum Iam, the Goddess of Mercy.
-Following this, we will have a break at the restaurant of the Old Hotel Central for a buffet-style lunch.
+Next, we will see the statue of Kum Iam, the Goddess of Mercy.
+Following this, we will enjoy a buffet-style lunch at the Old Hotel Central.

-After lunch, we will continue with our tour by exploring the ruins of St. Paul, the Na Cha Chinese-style temple, and passing through Senada Square in the historical centre.
+After lunch, we will continue to see the ruins of St. Paul, the Na Cha Chinese-style temple, and pass through Senada Square, in the historical center.

-Our next destination will be the Macau Tower, designed by Gordon Moller, standing at 330 metres (1,080 feet).
+Our next stop will be the Macau Tower, designed by architect Gordon Moller, standing at 330 metres (1,080 feet) tall.

-To conclude the tour, we will visit the A-Ma Temple, a World Heritage Site and notable Taoist sanctuary.
+We will conclude our tour at A-Ma Temple, a World Heritage Site and famous Taoist sanctuary.

 Language Info

-This tour will be led by an English-speaking guide.
-If a Chinese participant is present, the guide may alternate between English and Chinese.
+This tour will be conducted with an English-speaking guide.
+If a Chinese person is in the group, the guide may alternate between English and Chinese.

 Included